FancyGrid/awesome-grid/README.md

 ## Specific Libraries
 ###jQuery
 * [DataTables](http://datatables.net/) - Easy to use library.
 It is one of the most spread light solution on jQuery.
+* [Dynatable](http://dynatable.com/) - JavaScript grid library on jQuery, there are basic features.
+Last update in 2014!
 * [JS Grid](http://js-grid.com/) - Light grid library with basic grid features.
 Author is former core architect of [DevExpress](http://js.devexpress.com/).
 * [jqgrid](http://trirand.com/) - Variety of grid features, but not modern themes.
 * [jTable](https://github.com/hikalkan/jtable) - All main features and focus on CRUD operations.
 * [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features, has infinite feature (1 000 000 rows).
 Themes looks out of date,
 but since many features is well known.
+Last update in 2014!

 ### AngularJS
 * [ag-grid](http://ag-grid.com/) - Number one grid solution on AngularJS.